dinoba/gocker/README.md

 # gocker
-Collect logs from running docker containers and send it to storage (Elasticsearch 6.x supported)
+Collect logs from running docker containers and send it to storage (Elasticsearch 6.x supported).